ironbar/orangutan/reports/04_Modeling.md

 agent is and has been at each moment.
 I think that the easiest option is to use the record level script and visualize the trajectorie on a notebook.

+I already have a script on a notebook that creates the map, however I want it to turn into an object that also is able to return a normalized trajectory to the current position and orientation of the object.
+The goal is to integrate this object on the environment wrapper and thus compute that on the fly.
+I would like to use the record games script visualizing at the same time the trajectory.
+I'm thinking of creating something like a weight plot where the areas visited more than once have more color.

 ### Results

 <!---

+## Iteration n.
+Iteration_title

+We have 3 ways of improving the score: data, architecture, algorithm.
+I will first focus on data, since I think that it's the most important one because using a similar model I was able to get a very good LB score previously.
+Next I will try to improve the architecture, for example adding the new map feature.

+Simplify the levels.
+Goal on platform only, goal on box only, easier labyrinths...

+### Goal

+### Development

+### Results